-The GAA believes that deciding what represents 'value for money' is subjective and that value for money will mean different things to different people.
+The GAA believes that deciding what represents "value for money" is subjective and that value for money will mean different things to different people.
 We think value for money can be judged by looking at the balance of the costs paid by policyholders to the Group SIPP provider against the benefits and services provided from their policy, together with appropriate comparisons from other pension providers.

 The GAA has assessed the aspects of value for money which are practical to apply to Group SIPP providers.
 The GAA requirements are relevant because Group SIPPS are classified as workplace pensions, although the same requirements do not apply to individual SIPPs.
-The GAA has highlighted this issue to the Financial Conduct Authority (FCA).
+The GAA has highlighted this issue to the FCA.
 The assessment encompasses the charges, communications, administration, processes, reviews, admissibility and other aspects controlled by JLT.
 However, it does not include the elements provided by the Independent Financial Advisers (IFAs), or employers (including investment matters and charges) not controlled by JLT.

-We have also considered the extent to which JLT has checked that policyholders are either sophisticated investors or certified High Net Worth individuals, as defined by the FCA, or have been advised by a qualified and authorised Independent Financial Advisor.
+We have also considered the extent to which JLT has checked that policyholders are either sophisticated investors, as defined by the FCA, or have been advised by a qualified and authorised Independent Financial Advisor.

-To the extent that policyholders are neither sophisticated investors, certified High Net Worth individuals nor advised, we have considered the investment fund processes as for other workplace pension providers.
-At this stage this has not been done for JLT.
+To the extent that policyholders are neither sophisticated investors nor advised, we have considered the investment fund processes as for other workplace pension providers.
+This was not necessary for JLT.

 The GAA's opinion is that, in the context of protecting members of workplace pension schemes, the aspects of the SIPPs provided or controlled by JLT provide reasonable to good value for money.
-JLT has taken steps to check the advised, sophisticated or High Net Worth status of policyholders.
+JLT has taken steps to check the advised or sophisticated status of policyholders.
 This process is complete and, so far, it is believed that almost all policyholders are able to make their own evaluation of investment funds and have actively selected this proposition.
+The GAA are uncomfortable that residual policyholders are not able to make investment decisions unassisted.